Our Premium Product

 Analyses your reactivity to over 200 food and drink ingredients plus a 30-minute Nutritional Therapist consultation.

 Tests for over 100 food and drink ingredients.
-Suitable for children over 2 years old, plus two 30-minute Nutritional Therapist consultations.
+Suitable for children over 2 years old, plus one 30-minute Nutritional Therapist consultations.

 Test for food allergies